Truck Accident Lawyer

 - Call 911 and seek any necessary medical attention, and call the police to get an accident report started.

-- Take pictures of the accident scene, if you are able to at the time of the collision or incident, along with any injuries and damage to the vehicles.
+- Take pictures of the accident scene, if you are able to at the time of the collision or incident, along with any severe injuries and damage to passenger vehicles.

 - Exchange contact information with other parties and any bystanders who could potentially be witnesses if applicable and you are able to at the time.